projectsbyif/openapis/pages/scenario-1-choosing-the-best-mobile-network-operator.md

 People wanted more information about the reason a swap happened and what benefits came from it, for example savings they would make, or whether they would get better signal strength.

 Many people we spoke with used words like &lsquo;contracts&rsquo; and &lsquo;signing&rsquo; when talking about moving networks.
-This suggests a current mental model that you stay with staying with one phone company for months and years, rather than the weeks and days we hinted at in our prototype.
+This suggests a current mental model that you stay with one phone company for months and years, rather than the weeks and days we hinted at in our prototype.

 ## Potential design patterns from this prototype